Child Custody in Nevada (2026)

 Grandparents may petition for visitation if at least one parent is deceased, the parents are divorced or separated, or the child was born out of wedlock; the court must find that visitation is in the best interest of the child

-Types of Custody in Nevada
+Types of Custody

 Nevada recognizes both legal and physical custody:

-• Joint Legal Custody — Both parents share the right to make major decisions about the child’s welfare, including education, health care, and religious upbringing.
+• Joint Legal Custody — Both parents share the right to make major decisions about the child’s welfare, including education, health care, and religious upbringing

-• Sole Legal Custody — One parent has the exclusive right to make major decisions for the child.
+• Sole Legal Custody — One parent has the exclusive right to make major decisions for the child

-• Primary Physical Custody — The child resides primarily with one parent, and the other parent has visitation rights.
+• Primary Physical Custody — The child resides primarily with one parent, and the other parent has visitation rights

-Under NRS 125C.0035, Nevada courts consider several factors when determining the best interest of the child:
+Nevada courts consider several factors when determining the best interest of the child:

 • The wishes of the child if of sufficient age and capacity to form an intelligent preference